-Expedition Press is run by artist Myrna Keliher, but a lot of other people are involved, from international artist residencies to late-night packaging and pizza delivery by dear neighbors.
+Expedition Press is run by artist Myrna Keliher and a lot of other people are involved, from international residencies to late-night packaging and pizza delivery by dear neighbors.
 Our work is supported by a lively cadre of artists, authors, binders, clients, engineers, family, friends, interns, local businesses, poets, and printers for whom we are deeply grateful.

 Myrna Keliher is an artist, typographer, editor and printer who lives and works in Kingston WA.
 She owns and operates Expedition Press, a letterpress printshop focused on poetry and type.
 Myrna studied literature and printing at the Evergreen State College and later apprenticed with Stern & Faye, Printers.
 She is passionate about language, spacing, letters, teaching, and getting people to read poetry.
 She volunteers for Letterpress Workers International and Letterpress United.
 Off press, she loves to hike in the Olympic Mountains and co-founded Wild Society, a wilderness education nonprofit.

 Here are some interviews and articles about her work:

 - Expedition Press Delivers Poetry on a Grand Scale by Nathalie op de Beeck, Publisher's Weekly, March 2023

 - Meet Myrna Keliher: Q&A with the artist, The On Being Project, Dec 2020